Kunlong1994/lab3/Final-Project.md

 [Here is a list of good final projects from previous classes.](Previous-Final-Projects)

+Project Madness - October 31

-Project paper prototype fair - (read our [expectations below](#paper-prototype)) - November 1
+Project prototype fair - November 7

+Team project presentations - November 14

-Project update presentation - November 8
+Project check-in - November 21

-Functional Project check-off - November 29
+Project check-off - December 5

-Project Presentations - December 4
+Project Presentations - December 10

-Documentation due - December 4
+Documentation due - December 13

 ## Objective

 The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing.

-To this end, you have been asked to articulate, through interaction diagrams, interface sketches, and written descriptions, exactly what it is you are proposing to build, and to enumerate what some of the design challenges that you foresee.
-You should plan on building multiple working iterations of your design to enable increasing levels of refinement towards your point of view.
-You should plan on housing/packaging/installing your device in ways that consider the context, use and user.
-Also, you are expected to do enough project planning hoping that all the different aspects of the design will miraculously come together just in time for the final presentations.
+To this end, you will:

+1.  articulate, through interaction diagrams, interface sketches, and written descriptions, exactly what it is you are proposing to build, and to enumerate what some of the design challenges that you foresee.

+2. You should plan on building multiple working iterations of your design to enable increasing levels of refinement towards your point of view.

+3. You should plan on housing/packaging/installing your device in ways that consider the context, use and user.

+4. Also, you are expected to do enough project planning hoping that all the different aspects of the design will miraculously come together just in time for the final presentations.

 ## Paper Prototype

-For the paper prototype fair on November 1, you should bring a paper prototype of your project to class.
+For the paper prototype fair on November 7, you should bring a paper prototype of your project to class.

-In addition, we expect you to have a GitHub repository for your final project.
-In the README.md file, you should list:
+In addition, we expect you to have a GitHub repository for your final project, and to have this listed and linked to the course Github Readme.md.
+In your project's README.md file, you should list:

 - Project Idea
 - Team